For this #kTip, we discuss how to leverage digital to help your sales.

 Let us talk about how you can leverage digital for sales.
 Now, I don’t want to focus on the tools themselves because we kind of already know the tools, right?
 Email, social media, etc…

 Rather, I’d like to focus on how you can use those tools for your sales.
 The best way I know how to do that is through a story that was given to me by a friend named Jeffrey Hayzlett.
-Jeffrey Hayzlett is an accomplished businessman, speaker, author, was the CMO for Kodak, and was a judge on The Celebrity Apprentice.
+Jeffrey Hayzlett is an accomplished businessman, speaker, and author.
+He was also the CMO for Kodak and was a judge on The Celebrity Apprentice.

 Now I want you to think about that…let’s break it down…